weirane/dotfiles/README.md

 My configs for vim, zsh, i3, polybar etc.

 ## Setup
+Some of the steps below are covered by `./setup.sh`.

 ### Zsh
 Install `zsh` via `pacman`, or [from source][zsh-src].
 Running `./setup.sh` will install [oh-my-zsh], [spaceship prompt] and [zsh-syntax-highlighting].